 The Government has a dedicated UK Transition webpage, covering citizens and businesses in all sectors.
 This is structured around navigating to a personalised list of actions based on answers to specific questions about individual circumstances.

-Many of the changes described will take effect irrespective of any deal on a future Free Trade Agreement (FTA) between the UK and the EU.
-The primary purpose of an FTA would be to avoid the introduction of tariffs.
-But it also be likely to cover Rules of Origin and potentially the mutual recognition of standards and so-called level playing field issues.
+Many of the changes described will take effect irrespective of the new Trade and Co-operation Agreement between the UK and the EU.
+The primary purpose of the Agreement is to avoid the introduction of tariffs, but it will also cover Rules of Origin and potentially the mutual recognition of standards and so-called level playing field issues.

 MAIN STEPS NECESSARY TO CONTINUE TO TRADE WITH THE EU